 In this example, the total output of the first worker is higher, meaning they can be considered more productive.
 However, the second worker has higher quality output, meaning they’re more efficient.
 Efficiency is all about working smarter, not harder — and that means taking the time to produce high-quality work instead of rushing to get the most amount of work done in the shortest amount of time.

-Finding a balance between productivity and efficiency
+Finding a balance between efficiency and productivity in the workplace

 To achieve true productivity, you need both productivity and efficiency working hand in hand.
 Still, finding that perfect balance is much easier said than done.
 Try following these tips: